estebanmunchjones2019/boost-angular-app-seo-article/README.md

 ng serve
  ```

-and explore the content of the ‘/home’ route by clicking "view source code":
+and explore the content of the `/home` route by clicking `view source code`:

 ![home route view](image01.png)